 - An increase in bowel movements

 These are the most prevalent symptoms.
 In both, the causes are unknown, although heredity seems to be a significant factor for both.
-Most importantly, both can be treated with nutrition and medication.
+Most importantly, nutrition and medication can treat both.
 Yet there remain many myths regarding these two diseases.

 Video on Difference Between IBS and Inflammatory Bowel Disease

-IBS, also known as spastic colon, is believed to be triggered by ones intestinal tract not moving at the normal pace due to its sensitivity to factors such as change in diet, stress, chemicals, or other bodily changes.
-IBS is not life threatening, while an IBD can be.
+IBS, also known as spastic colon, is believed to be triggered by one's intestinal tract not moving at the average pace due to its sensitivity to factors such as a change in diet, stress, chemicals, or other bodily changes.
+IBS is not life-threatening, while an IBD can be.

 Fact: Though neither has known causes, stress has been ruled out as a primary cause, although that does not mean it is not a secondary factor.
 As with any disease, stress can increase the severity of both IBS and IBD.
 Flare-ups can be brought on during the least stressful moments, as well as within the most emotionally secure people.
 Having flares of irritable bowel, ulcerative colitis, or Crohn’s has no reflection on the way one deals with stress.
 Unfortunately, stress can aggravate the already existing condition.

 Fact: Blood is a symptom of ulcerative colitis and Crohn's, but it is not a symptom of irritable bowel.
-Keep in mind that blood in the stool could be caused by hemmorhoids, which is a common occurrence for those with ibs.
-Therefore, do not assume that just because you do see blood that it must be a very serious case.
+Keep in mind that blood in the stool could be caused by hemorrhoids, which is a common occurrence for those with IBS.
+Therefore, do not assume that just because you see blood that it must be a severe case.

 On the flip side, you don’t need to see blood for it to be ulcerative colitis or Crohn’s.
-Often times, in milder cases of an inflammatory bowel disease, there are very few symptoms.
+Often, in milder cases of inflammatory bowel disease, there are very few symptoms.
 Blood is generally present in moderate to severe cases.

-It is very important to see a doctor if you have diarrhea or constipation that lasts for more than 48 hours.
+It is imperative to see a doctor if you have diarrhea or constipation that lasts for more than 48 hours.
 Those with ulcerative colitis or Crohn’s, regardless if blood is present, are at an increased risk of developing colon cancer.

-Fact: Any person who has chronic diarrhea or constipation should go see a doctor, especially if coupled with weight gain, weight loss, dehydration.
+Fact: Any person who has chronic diarrhea or constipation should see a doctor, especially if coupled with weight gain, weight loss, dehydration.
 Irritable bowel syndrome is a disease of exclusion.
-So in order to know that what you have is IBS, other possibilities need to be eliminated.
+So to know that what you have is IBS, other possibilities need to be eliminated.

-The symptoms of irritable bowel syndrome mimic those of many other diseases including ulcerative colitis, Crohn’s, colon cancer, diverticulitis, endometriosis, fibromyalgia.
+The symptoms of irritable bowel syndrome mimic many other diseases, including ulcerative colitis, Crohn’s, colon cancer, diverticulitis, endometriosis, fibromyalgia.
 Do not assume because there isn’t blood, everything is fine.
 Perhaps it is irritable bowel, but even if it is, there are treatments.
 Therefore, make sure a medical professional diagnoses you so they can assist you in getting your body healthy.

-Myth #5 Irritable Bowel Syndrome is not a real disease, it is all in the head!
+Myth #5 Irritable Bowel Syndrome Is Not a Real Disease, It's All in the Head.

-Fact: Although IBS may not have the potential of being as severe as ulcerative colitis and Crohn's, it can be just as intrusive in the average patients day-to-day life.
-They aren't imagining it at all.
-Let me repeat that irritable bowel syndrome is not an imagined disease, it is a very real disease.
+Fact: Although IBS may not have the potential of being as severe as ulcerative colitis and Crohn's, it can be just as intrusive in the average patient's day-to-day life.
+They don't imagine it at all.
+Let me repeat that irritable bowel syndrome is not an imagined disease; it is a genuine disease.

-Since there is no test that can detect irritable bowel syndrome, it is often one of the most misunderstood diseases.
-Those that suffer often hear, “It's all in your head,” or “If you weren't so paranoid, you wouldn't get sick every time when you eat,” or "You need to learn how to better handle stress."
-This is a very real disease, and it has very real symptoms that need to be taken seriously.
+Since no test can detect irritable bowel syndrome, it is often one of the most misunderstood diseases.
+Those that suffer often hear, “It's all in your head,” or “If you weren't so paranoid, you wouldn't get sick whenever you eat,” or "You need to learn how to handle stress better."
+Irritable Bowel is a genuine disease, and it has real symptoms.

 If you think you may have one of these diseases, make sure to see a doctor immediately.
 Always find the facts for yourself.
-Remember, you know your body best.
-Please listen to it.
+Remember, you know your body best, and you need to listen to it.